CristinaComsa/QA_Lumea-Lui-Andrei-SerenityBDD-Cucumber-Project/README.md

 AddToCartStepsDefinitions

-Step definitions for the "Add to Cart" feature.
+-Step definitions for the "Add to Cart" feature.

 HomeStepsDefinitions

-Step definitions for the home page navigation and cookie acceptance.
+-Step definitions for the home page navigation and cookie acceptance.

 LogoutStepsDefinitions

-Step definitions for logging out and verifying redirection.
+-Step definitions for logging out and verifying redirection.

 SearchProductStepsDefinitions

-Step definitions for searching a product and verifying search results.
+-Step definitions for searching a product and verifying search results.

 ValidCredentialsLoginStepsDefinitions

-Step definitions for logging in with valid credentials and verifying the login message.
+-Step definitions for logging in with valid credentials and verifying the login message.

 Features

-This section provides an overview of the features and scenarios covered in the project.
+-This section provides an overview of the features and scenarios covered in the project.

 Add to Cart Feature

-Adds a product to the cart and verifies successful addition.
+-Adds a product to the cart and verifies successful addition.

 Non-Valid Credentials Login Feature

-Covers scenarios of logging in with non-valid credentials.
+-Covers scenarios of logging in with non-valid credentials.

 Valid Credentials Login Feature

-Logs in with valid credentials and verifies the welcome message.
+-Logs in with valid credentials and verifies the welcome message.

 Logout Feature

-Logs in, performs a successful logout, and verifies redirection to the home page.
+-Logs in, performs a successful logout, and verifies redirection to the home page.

 Search Product Feature

-Searches for a product and verifies the search results.
+-Searches for a product and verifies the search results.

 How to Run

 To execute the tests, follow these steps:

-Clone the repository.
+-Clone the repository.

-Ensure Maven is installed on your system.
+-Ensure Maven is installed on your system.

-Open a terminal and navigate to the project directory.
+-Open a terminal and navigate to the project directory.

-Run the command: mvn clean verify
+-Run the command: mvn clean verify

 This will run the Serenity BDD tests using Cucumber.